 - Your organization’s need: Provide context for Organization X.

-- Project description: Organization X has resources A and B, but needs C to provide affordable housing.
-However, Organization X do not have resources to achieve C.
+- Project description: Organization X has resources A and B, but needs C to provide for climate change.
+However, Organization X does not have resources to achieve C.

-- Project requirements: Can you design a solution/answer to Organization X’s problem?
-Solution may be: How can you achieve C?
+- Project requirements: Can you create a solution/answer to Organization X’s problem?
+The solution may be: How can you achieve C?
 Can we circumvent C?
 Is there an alternative to C?

 What are the course deliverables?

 The course assignments are designed to build towards achieving the course deliverables.
-The final deliverable will be a report that summarizes the research and investigation resulting from the design process.
+The final deliverable will be a report that summarizes the research and investigation resulting from the multidisciplinary and mixed methods problem-solving approach.
 The following are the student deliverables:

 - Project Requirements: defines the background of the problem, frames the problem, and outlines the scope.
-In addition, the Project Requirement should clearly state what the students expect from the Client, and the Client expectations for the students.
+The Project Requirement should clearly state what the students expect from the Client, and the Client expectations for the students.

-- Design Review and Critique: The team will present and defend their design proposal.
+- Review and Critique: The team will present and defend their problem-solving proposal.
 This is an opportunity to receive feedback and critique from the Clients and Supervisor(s), as well as additional direction.

-- Final Report and Deliverable: The Final Report contains the complete design process from definition of the problem to the implementation of the solution and the results of testing (reflecting suitable iterations).
-It contains a discussion of the required future work in enough detail that the Client can implement the design without additional input from the Team.
-Elements of the final report may include drawings; analysis and simulation results, a prototype, etc.
+- Final Report and Deliverable: The Final Report contains the complete problem-solving process from the definition of the problem to the implementation of the solution and the results of testing.
+It contains a discussion of the required future work in enough detail that the Client can implement the solution.